Mushroom & Wild Rice Soup

 - Sprinkle with parsley before serving.

 * We have successfully reduced the butter to 4 oz.
-(1 c.); the soup seems to taste about the same, but it requires more care to keep the onions and mushrooms stirred thoroughly while sautéeing.
+(1 stick); the soup seems to taste about the same, but it requires more care to keep the onions and mushrooms stirred thoroughly while sautéeing.